Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01f_BookReceipts.md

 - *COST1*
 Enter the appropriate value.

-  > [Info] This is only applicable is a cost center accounting for cost 1 has been set up.
+  > [Info] This is only applicable if at least one cost center has been set up.
 For detailed information, see [COST ACCOUNTING](./02e_CostAccounting.md).

 - *COST2*
 Enter the appropriate value.

-  > [Info] This is only applicable is a cost center accounting for cost 2 has been set up.
+  > [Info] This is only applicable if at least one cost unit has been set up.
 For detailed information, see [COST ACCOUNTING](./02e_CostAccounting.md).

 - *Posting text*
 Enter an appropriate posting text.
 The posting text can contain a combination of letters and numbers.